Making Infection Prevention a Priority

 An important takeaway on these and other developments in infection prevention is that many of the clinical practices are still being refined.
 For example, chlorhexidine gluconate (CHG) bathing is recommended for critically ill patients and those undergoing cardiac surgery.

-“Chlorhexidine is a broad-spectrum topical antimicrobial agent which, when used to bathe the skin, can decrease the bacterial burden and therefore reduce infections,” says Angie Mitchell, RN, director of nursing services and clinical lead of the infection prevention specialty committee at HealthTrust.
+“Chlorhexidine is a broad-spectrum topical antimicrobial agent which, when used to bathe the skin, can decrease the bacterial burden and therefore reduce infections,” says Angie Mitchell, RN, former director of nursing services and clinical lead of the infection prevention specialty committee at HealthTrust.
 Additional studies are being conducted confirming the appropriate use of CHG bathing and limiting the potential of antibiotic resistance.

 Healthcare organizations are also relying on antimicrobial stewardship teams to guide the appropriate use of antimicrobial medications, in an effort to curb antibiotic-resistant infections.
 According to the CDC, at least 2 million people in the United States become infected with antibiotic-resistant bacteria each year, and at least 23,000 of them die as a direct result of these infections.
 The Joint Commission released a new standard related to antibiotic stewardship last year, and the CMS is working on a rule change that would require antibiotic stewardship as a condition of participation in Medicare and Medicaid.